BobBallance/freebsd-gpio-pps/doc/overview.md

 ##  Step-by-Step Guide

 The following notes assume that you already have FreeBSD running, and that you a basic knowledge of how to manage a FreeBSD installation!
+Separate files in the `doc/` directory are available, or check the [GitHub/Wiki](https://github.com/BobBallance/freebsd-gpio-pps/wiki).

-* Set up toc ompile FreeBSD for the PI
+* Set up to compile FreeBSD for the PI
 * Configure `crochet` to work in your current environment.
 * Make sure you can build and boot a new kernel *before* you start working on it!
 * Update the kernel configuration to support PPS signaling
 * Update the kernel device tree to define the `pps` device.